 Dr Janet De Wilde is Head of Postgraduate Professional Development at the Imperial College Graduate School.
 She is responsible for the development programme for 7000 postgraduates.
-Her team of seven tutors, includes four senior teaching fellows, two teaching fellows, and two learning designers.
+Her team of nine, includes four senior teaching fellows, two teaching fellows, two learning designers and administrator.
 She brings to the Graduate School 30 years of experience of working in Higher Education.
 Building on this experience she is leading her team to create and deliver an exciting programme for postgraduate professional development including the introduction of a webinar programme, retreat programme and further development of the International Global Fellows programme.

 She has given 29 inter/national invited presentations on STEM education, including both undergraduate and postgraduate domains.
 She presented Challenges in European Doctoral Education, Daresbury 2011.
 She has presented “Defining Best Practice in PGT” at Cranfield University at Achieving Excellence in PG Education, the resulting report (here) was presented to Lord Broers at the National Manufacturing Debate 2014.